Our Disclosure

 Downsides of the Card

-If you want a credit card that earns cash back rewards on all purchases, this card is not suited for that purpose.
+This card is not suitable for those who want a credit card that earns cash back rewards on all purchases.

 Instead, you can check out other RBC credit cards like the RBC ION Visa, RBC ION+ Visa, RBC Cash Back Mastercard, and WestJet RBC Elite Mastercard.
 You can also look at these cash back credit cards.

-Also, the RBC Visa Classic Low Rate Option has a $20 annual fee that will be waived for the first year until December 6, 2023.
+Also, the RBC Visa Classic Low Rate Option has a $20 annual fee.

 Low Interest Rate Credit Cards in Canada